 On 1st January 2019, Leonard Joel’s voluntary policy on the cessation of trade in rhinoceros horn and elephant ivory came in to full effect.

-Two years ago, Leonard Joel was identified by IFAW (International Fund for Animal Welfare) as the most significant auction trader of ivory in Australia.
+In late 2016, Leonard Joel was identified by IFAW (International Fund for Animal Welfare) as the most significant auction trader of ivory in Australia.
 It was a defining moment as we were made aware that we were part of the value-chain that contributes to the slaughter of these animals.
-With IFAW’s guidance, we began work on and introduced a voluntary cessation policy.
+With IFAW’s guidance, we began work on and introduced a voluntary cessation policy that began in 2017.

 Our position has been deemed extreme by some but after centuries of slaughter, we believe it is time, as part of a global industry, to implement a complete ban on the trade in these materials regardless of their age, in the hope that one day we may reverse this conservation catastrophe.